aehparta/ftdi-bitbang/README.md

 # Description

 ***NOTE:*** Current master branch (version 1) will not get any updates anymore.
-I am working on version 2 of these tools and will release them to master branch when I am happy with them.
+I am working on version 2 of these tools since I got fed up with the hard maintainability of the old code written over last decade.
+I will release the new version to master branch when I am happy with the new code.

 ## Command line tools